-The Mathworks, maker of Matlab, includes a short tutorial on using Matlab called Getting Started This tutorial is also available from the Matlab command prompt with the command helpdesk and also from the Help menu, and, if you have your own copy of the Matlab manuals, it comprises the ``Getting Started'' book.
+The Mathworks, maker of Matlab, includes a short tutorial on using Matlab called Getting Started.
+This tutorial is the first part of more comprehensive Matlab documentation.
+The ``Getting Started'' tutorial is also available from the Matlab command prompt with the command helpdesk and also from the Help menu, and, if you have your own copy of the Matlab manuals, it comprises the ``Getting Started'' book.

 If you feel you need more explanation of programming techniques, you may find the following reference useful.